-Indian Tribes Grant Awards by Project Location for FY 2015
+Grant Awards for Indian Tribes by Project Location - FY 2017

 Overview of Tribal Investments

-Indian Tribes and organizations that support Native American communities have been successfully drawing upon national service resources to meet family and community needs for more than 50 years.
-The Corporation for National and Community Service (CNCS) through its Senior Corps, AmeriCorps State and National, AmeriCorps VISTA, and AmeriCorps NCCC programs has a long-standing commitment to working with tribal nations on a government-to-government basis and is committed to enhancing the collaboration process across all programs to address critical issues affecting Native American communities.
+For more than 50 years, Indian Tribes and organizations that support Native American communities have successfully leveraged national service resources to meet family and community.
+The Corporation for National and Community Service (CNCS) programs: Senior Corps, AmeriCorps State and National, AmeriCorps VISTA, and AmeriCorps NCCC are committed to working with tribal nations on a government-to-government basis and aim to collaborate across all programs to address critical needs of Native American communities.

 To underscore this commitment, CNCS has a Strategic Advisor for Native American Affairs (Erin Dahlin, email@example.com) who is the agency’s primary liaison to American Indian, Alaska Native, and Native Hawaiian communities, and the organizations and federal agencies who serve them.
 This senior advisory position works across all programs and support units to increase Native American participation in national and community service and to develop and enhance programming to address the unique needs of Native American communities.